Kamel-Media/Kamel/README.md

 ### Loading an image resource:

-Images can be load from different sources:
+Images can be loaded from different sources:

 ```kotlin
 // String